lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 Several variance reduction methods can be combined, but with diminishing returns due to overlapping variance components:

-1. **CUPED + Stratification:** Stratification operates at the *randomization* stage while CUPED operates at the *estimation* stage, so they can be combined.
+1. **CUPED + Stratification:** Stratification operates at the *randomisation* stage while CUPED operates at the *estimation* stage, so they can be combined.

 **Combined MDE Equation (Stratification + Covariate Adjustment):**
    $$MDE_{combined} = (z_{1-\alpha/2} + z_{1-\beta}) \cdot \sqrt{\frac{2\sigma^2 \cdot (1-\eta^2_{strat}) \cdot (1-R^2_{adj})}{n}}$$